 When a bank is first loaded, the current sample defaults to Sample 001.
 Whenever you record, load, or select a sample, it becomes the current sample.
-Thereafter, when you load a bank, the default sample is the current sample at the time you last saved that bank.
-For example, if sample 029 was the current sample the last time you saved the bank, then the next time you load the bank the current sample defaults to sample 029.
 You can always hear the current sample by pressing the audition button or entering the Digital Processing module.